-Take a relaxed 4-hour cruise along the Li River to the charming village of Yangshuo, where you will spend 1 night.
+Take a relaxed 4-hour cruise along the Li River to the charming village of Yangshuo, where you will spend 2 nights.
 Around every river bend is a view to take your breath away as jagged peaks loom over rural scenes of lush greenery, grazing buffalos and local fishermen.
 These are small cruise boats usually holding approximately 100 passengers; with an enclosed dining area on the lower deck and an open viewing area on the upper deck.

 Usually, the boats depart at 9am from the dock located a 1-hour drive from your hotel.
-However, when the river level is low they depart from further downstream which would mean a longer drive and an earlier check-out from your hotel.
+However, when the river level is low they depart from further downstream, which would mean a longer drive and an earlier check-out from your hotel.
 Disembarking from the cruise, your Local Guide will walk with you to your hotel, approximately a 30-minute walk from the river.
 There are electric carts offered by private vendors which can be organised at your own cost.
 In Yangshuo, visit the local markets.
-An optional Sanjie Liu Impression's show is available this evening (time permitting, payable locally).

-Li River - Pass tranquil farming and fishing scenes and picturesque villages as you cruise down the Li River.
+Li River Cruise - Pass tranquil farming and fishing scenes and picturesque villages as you cruise down the Li River.
 The main attraction is the stunning limestone karsts that tower above the river creating a magical landscape of mountains and water.
 The unique and natural beauty of this region has for centuries been an inspiration to Chinese artists and poets alike.